confluentinc/schema-registry/docs/schema_registry_tutorial.rst

      "id": 1,
      "schema": "{\"type\":\"record\",\"name\":\"Payment\",\"namespace\":\"io.confluent.examples.clients.basicavro\",\"fields\":[{\"name\":\"id\",\"type\":\"string\"},{\"name\":\"amount\",\"type\":\"double\"}]}"
    }

+Let's break down what this version of the schema defines

+* `subject`: the scope in which schemas for the messages in the topic ``transactions`` can evolve
+* `version`: the schema version for this subject, which starts at 1 for each subject
+* `id`: the globally unique schema version id, unique across all schemas in all subjects
+* `schema`: the structure that defines the schema format

 Notice in the output above, the schema is escaped JSON, i.e., the double quotes are preceded with backslashes.